lost-lands/developer-docs/api_kills.md

 # Kills

-Returns cumulative player and mob deaths for the requested server.
+Returns cumulative player and mob deaths, player kills and mob kills, and KDRs for the requested server.

 Endpoint: `/kills/{server}`
 <br />